INVEST (mnemonic): Valuable

-Estimatable
+Estimable

 Originally, Bill Wake reasoned that if a PBI size cannot be estimated, it will never be planned or tasked, and thus, it will never become part of an iteration.
 By this reasoning, PBI items should be capable of being estimated at some point.
 Note that this does not mean a PBI should in fact be estimated during the initial creation of the PBI, but only that it describes something which could be estimated.

-Subsequently to the introduction of INVEST, the "No Estimates" movement has gained traction in moving product owners away from the belief that a PBI must have been estimated in order to be planned or tasked.
+Subsequently, to the introduction of INVEST, the "No Estimates" movement has gained traction in moving product owners away from the belief that a PBI must have been estimated in order to be planned or tasked.
 Many software practitioners will take on work without estimating the effort involved, as long as the item is narrowed sufficiently in scope.
 Bill Wake has expressed that were he to re-pick INVEST today, he would remove "Estimability" and utilize the "E" to instead emphasize an aspect of the "V for Valuable" criteria.

 "Estimable" as 'the capability to be estimated' is an American English definition.
 To avoid confusion with the British English meaning of 'worthy of esteem', some versions of the model use the reference "Estimate-able" which also is not a defined dictionary entry.
-Allen Holub has suggested that the British English meaning should be embraced, seeing the process of estimation as being harmful to the software development process.
+Allen Holub has suggested that the British English meaning should be embraced, seeing the giving of an estimate as being harmful to the software development process.